50 Best Nursing Careers Based by Salary

 19. Charge Nurse

-What to expect: The term “charge nurse” is a catch-all phrase used for decades as synonymous with “head nurse,” “nurse coordinator” and other terms.
-However, it generally refers to a nurse who oversees other staff persons, both professional and paraprofessional, and makes certain that all clients receive quality care, are duly assessed, and that there is continuity between the institution and community.
+What to expect: Charge nurse is a catch-all phrase synonymous with head nurse, nurse coordinator, and nurse manager.
+However, it generally refers to a nurse who oversees other staff persons, both professional and paraprofessionals providing direct patient care.
+They ensure clients receive quality care, are duly assessed, and that there is continuity between the institution and community.
 Coordination of continuing and in-service education is also part of the charge nurse’s role.
-In addition, a charge nurse will necessarily be based and focused on a specific aspect of human reality, for example, medical-surgical, OB-Gyn, orthopedics, or pediatrics.
+In addition, a charge nurse will necessarily be based and focused on a specific aspect of human reality.
+For example, they may choose medical-surgical, OB-Gyn, orthopedics, or pediatrics.

 Median salary: $75,000